ef1500/AutoTwitSpaceDL/README.md

 ![EditThisCookieEX](https://imgur.com/AVc1r0N.png)

 Once you have this value copied, head over to the same place your config is located and created a new file called 'tokens.txt'.
-For every account you'd like to use, put the auth token on a new line.

 ## Running the program
 Once you're ready to go, just open up the python console type